FSS:CJVA104 Academic English - Course Information

 - Teaching methods

-- Class discussions, debates, presentations, weekly current event reports, homework, reading, writing, mind-mapping, peer-review, language quizzes.
+- Class discussions, debates, presentations, current event reports, homework, reading, writing, mind-mapping, peer-review, language quizzes

 - Assessment methods